aayushali/creditCardChecker/README.md

-# HELLO
+# Credit Card Checker

-### This is my projects repository where I will be uploading my projects related to javaScript and websites
+#### This is a program that checks if a credit card is valid or not.